zeroc-ice/ice/csharp/README.md

 dotnet msbuild msbuild/ice.proj
 ```

-Upon completion, the Ice assemblies for .NET Standard 2.0 are placed in
+Upon completion, the Ice assemblies for .NET Standard 2.0 are placed in the `lib/netstandard2.0`
-the `lib/netstandard2.0` directory respectively.
+directory.

 You can skip the build of the test suite with the `BuildDist` target:
 ```
 dotnet msbuild msbuild/ice.proj /t:BuildDist
 ```

-The .NET Standard build of iceboxnet and test applications target `net6.0` when using
+The .NET Standard build of iceboxnet and test applications target `net6.0`.
+You can change the target
-You can change the target framework by setting the `AppTargetFramework` property to a
+framework by setting the `AppTargetFramework` property to a different Target Framework Moniker value,
-different Target Framework Moniker value, for example:
+for example:

 ```
 dotnet msbuild msbuild/ice.proj /p:"AppTargetFramework=net7.0"